hone-labs/teal-interpreter/README.md

 An interpreter for the TEAL assembly language that simulates the Algorand virtual machine.

+Supports up to and including TEAL 5.
+Support for TEAL 6 is coming in the future.

+See [opcodes doc](docs/opcodes.md) to check the details of supported opcodes.

 ## Use the CLI

 Install it globally: